Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/_index.md

 ## Understanding the delivered sample configuration file

-The Transfer CFT sample configuration file <span class="code">`runtime/conf/cft-tf-smp.conf`</span> includes the TrustedFile IDF as shown here.
+The Transfer CFT sample configuration file `runtime/conf/cft-tf-smp.conf` includes the TrustedFile IDF as shown here.

-- The delivered procedures are called during the preprocessing phase to encode the file (tf\_cipher.cmd), and delete the encoded file after sending (tf\_delfile.cmd).
+- The delivered procedures are called during the preprocessing phase to encode the file (tf_cipher.cmd), and delete the encoded file after sending (tf_delfile.cmd).
-- The post processing script decodes on the receiving side (tf\_decipher.cmd).
+- The post processing script decodes on the receiving side (tf_decipher.cmd).

 ****Sending****